keithkirkwood/development/README.md

 # Development

-Template project for development work, with VSCode/Codium workspace setup for Git, Python and Docker - and configured with npm packages for ESLint, Prettier, and MarkdownLint.
+Template project for development work:

+* VSCode workspace setup for Git, Python and Docker
+* Configured with npm packages for ESLint, Prettier, and MarkdownLint
+* Removed vale as this is not strictly required for development

 ## Usage